ultimate271/notes/dastoyevsky/brothers02.03.md

 knew already.
 She came from a village only six versts from the monastery, and had been brought to him before.

+### Interaction with a woman who had to bury all her four children

+#### Father Zossima turns his attention to another woman, also deranged and delerious
 “But here is one from afar.”
 He pointed to a woman by no means old but very thin and wasted, with a face not merely sunburnt but almost blackened by exposure.
 She was kneeling and gazing with a fixed stare at the elder;